n8n-io/n8n-docs/docs/reference/start-workflows-via-cli.md

 n8n export:credentials --id=<ID> --output=file.json
 ```

-Export all credentials to a specific directory:
+Export all credentials to a specific directory in a single file:

 ```bash
 n8n export:credentials --all --output=backups/latest/